nrwl/nx/docs/nx-cloud/features/ai-features.md

-# Nx Cloud AI (Tusky)
+# Nx Cloud AI

-To harness the power of Tusky in Nx Cloud, you need to enable AI features in your organization settings.
+To use AI in Nx Cloud, you need to enable AI features in your organization settings.
 This will unlock advanced capabilities designed to enhance your development workflow.

 ### How to Enable AI Features